boltops-tools/sonic/docs/quick-start.md

 sonic list hi-web-stag
 ```

 Congratulations!
-You now know the basics sonic screwdriver commands.
+You now know the basic sonic screwdriver commands now.

 Learn more in the next sections.